 Solving the Problem with VON's Assistance:

 The simplest solution is to request a manual password reset from the Vermont Oxford Network.
-Contact the support team (firstname.lastname@example.org or 802.488.5333) for assistance.
-A temporary password can be issued manually by our staff.
+A temporary password will be issued manually by our staff.
 This password should be used to login and update your password as soon as it is received and will expire in 24 hours.

 A More Permanent Solution?